The Department of Agriculture:

 Australian Chief Plant Protection Officer

-The Australian Chief Plant Protection Officer works closely with the Biosecurity Plant Division to enhance and drive opportunities for the Australian economy and Australia’s plant-dependent industries through improved market access, to promote a shared vision for plant health in Australia to protect our valuable plant resources, and to represent the Australian Government on plant health issues of international and national interest.
+The Australian Chief Plant Protection Officer (ACPPO) and department Chief Scientist works with the Biosecurity Plant Division to enhance and drive opportunities for the Australian economy and Australia’s plant-dependent industries through improved market access.
+The ACPPO also promotes a shared vision for plant health in Australia to protect our valuable plant resources, and represents the Australian Government on plant health issues of international and national interest.

 Australian Chief Veterinary Officer

-The Chief Veterinary Officer provides leadership for international and national biosecurity policies and strategies relevant to animal health and welfare, especially in the context of emergency management.
-The Chief Veterinary Officer works closely with the Biosecurity Animal Division to enhance trade and market access for animals and animal products, and with public health, environmental and veterinary experts to achieve mutually beneficial outcomes.
+The Australian Chief Veterinary Officer (ACVO) provides leadership and is the strategic focal point for international and national biosecurity policies and strategies relevant to animal health and welfare, especially in the context of emergency management.
+The ACVO works with the department to enhance trade and market access for animals and animal products, and works with public health, environmental and veterinary experts to achieve mutually beneficial outcomes.

 Biosecurity Animal Division

 The Biosecurity Animal Division works to maintain and enhance trade and market access for animals and animal products.
-The division undertakes risk analyses and determines the import requirements for live animals and animal genetic and biological material.
-It works collaboratively with industry, governments and the community to strengthen Australia’s animal disease prevention, preparedness and response capabilities, as well as providing leadership and strategic direction on domestic and international animal welfare issues.
+The division undertakes risk analyses for animals and animal products (terrestrial, aquatic and avian) and assesses applications for the import of live animals, biological materials and animal genetic material.
+The division also provides policy and technical advice on marine pest biosecurity.
+It works with industries, governments and the community to strengthen Australia’s animal disease prevention, preparedness and response capabilities, as well as providing leadership and strategic direction on domestic and international animal health issues.

 Biosecurity Plant Division

 The Biosecurity Plant Division works to maintain and enhance trade and market access for plants and plant products.
-The division provides direct input into inspection and certification requirements for plant imports and exports to ensure these meet international standards.
-It works collaboratively with Australian industries, governments and the community to strengthen Australia’s plant pest and disease prevention, preparedness and response capabilities, and provides leadership and strategic direction.
+The division provides direct input into inspection and certification requirements for plant imports and exports to ensure international standards are met.
+It works collaboratively with industries, governments and the community to strengthen Australia’s plant pest and disease prevention, preparedness and response capabilities, and provides leadership and strategic direction on domestic and international plant health issues.

 Finance and Business Support Division

-The Finance and Business Support Division provides financial and management advice to the department, the minister’s and parliamentary secretary’s offices and industry bodies.
+The Finance and Business Support Division provides financial and management advice to the department, the offices of the minister and parliamentary secretary and to industry bodies.
+Key financial responsibilities include modernising financial services and systems, accounts transaction management, cost-recovery and budget management.
 It is also responsible for administering Commonwealth statutory levies on rural commodities.
-Key responsibilities include modernising financial services and systems, payroll and accounts transaction management, cost-recovery and budget management, financial sustainability and providing national procurement, contracting, property management and business support services.
+The division’s business obligations include ensuring the financial sustainability of the department, providing procurement, property management and contracting services, strategic planning and reporting, risk management, business continuity planning, and business support services.

-The Governance Division works collaboratively across the portfolio and with stakeholders to foster a coordinated approach to portfolio priorities, and provides a range of corporate and enabling services.
-It delivers policy analysis, coordination, advice and support services to the minister and parliamentary secretary, their offices, the executive and departmental divisions.
-The division’s work includes secretariat functions, parliamentary and executive support, communications, internal audit and business assurance, security and risk management, strategic policy and coordination functions.
-The division has the lead responsibility for progressing the department’s regulatory reform agenda.
+The Governance Branch works across the portfolio and with stakeholders to foster a coordinated approach to portfolio priorities and to support the department’s work.
+It provides coordination, advice and support services to the minister and parliamentary secretary and their offices, the executive and divisions.
+The branch’s work includes parliamentary business, ministerial and executive support, media, anti-fraud and corruption activities, agency security, portfolio-related government appointments, enterprise-wide business assurance and other portfolio coordination functions.

 Information Services Division

 The Information Services Division is responsible for all information and communication technology (ICT) functions and activities within the department.
-It provides ICT applications support and development capability for all divisions and develops and maintains ICT strategic planning, enterprise architecture and information management.
+It provides ICT applications support and development capability for all divisions and develops and maintains ICT strategic planning, enterprise architecture and information management to support the department’s objectives.

 Office of the General Counsel

-The Office of the General Counsel (OGC) is responsible for managing all legal services and advice required by the department.
+The Office of the General Counsel (OGC) is responsible for the provision of all legal services and advice required by the department.
 The OGC provides independent legal advice to the executive and assists with the oversight and risk management of sensitive legal issues.
-It also provides a central coordination point to the department for legal advice (subject to the Legal Services Directions on tied work), legislative development and coordination, freedom of information requests, privacy advice and claims resolution.
-The OGC works with departmental line areas to deliver timely, accurate and appropriate advice, and manages any external legal providers.
+It also provides a coordination point for legal advice (subject to the Legal Services Directions on tied work), legislative development and coordination, freedom of information requests, privacy advice and claims resolution.
+The OGC works with divisions to deliver timely, accurate and appropriate advice and effectively manages external legal providers.

-The Post-entry Quarantine Programme Division oversees the planning for, construction of and transition to a new, single post-entry quarantine facility.
-The division is also responsible for managing the four existing post-entry quarantine facilities, under a national service modernisation model.
-These ageing facilities will be progressively decommissioned between 2015 and 2018.
-The new Government-owned and operated site will be located at Mickleham in Victoria and will consolidate all Government-operated animal and plant post-entry quarantine into this facility.
+The Post-entry Quarantine Build Taskforce oversees the planning for, construction of and transition from four existing post-entry quarantine facilities into a new, single consolidated facility.
+The existing but ageing post-entry quarantine facilities will be progressively decommissioned between 2015 and 2018.
+The new government-owned and operated site, to commence operations in late 2015, is located at Mickleham in Victoria.

-The Sustainable Resource Management Division works to improve productivity by strengthening the capacity of Australian primary producers and other land managers to use and manage natural resources sustainably and to improve the national approach to weeds and pests management.
-It provides policy advice and manages programmes aimed at promoting sustainable agricultural, fishery and aquaculture sectors.
-The division also provides policy advice and support for the management of Commonwealth fisheries resources.
+The Sustainability and Biosecurity Policy Division works to strengthen the capacity of Australian primary producers and other land managers to use and manage natural resources sustainably and to improve the national approach to weeds management.
+It provides policy advice and manages programmes aimed at promoting sustainable agricultural, fishery and aquaculture sectors, and improving access to safe agricultural and veterinary chemicals.
+The division works with industries, governments and the community to ensure the development and implementation of a risk-based approach to managing biosecurity issues and to prepare for, and support the management of, exotic pest and disease incursions.

 Trade and Market Access Division